 - Frequent urination

-The most important thing is to remember our regular checkups and let your doctor know if you have any of these symptoms.
+As we can see, these are vague and general symptoms.
+They’re not serious and don’t interfere with everyday life.
+However, this doesn’t mean we shouldn’t pay attention to them.
+The most important thing is to remember your regular checkups and let your doctor know if you have any of these symptoms.

 - Watch your weight

-- Increase your levels of vitamin D
+- Also, increase your levels of Vitamin D